 Dr. Ziegelbaum graduated in 1976 with a Bachelor of Science degree from the State University of New York at Binghamton.
 In 1976, he went to the Royal College of Surgeons in Ireland, where he studied until 1980.
 After studying abroad, he returned to the states and attended the Cornell University Medical College, where he received his medical degree in 1982.
 He completed his general surgery internship in 1983, at the New York University Medical Center, before going to Cleveland to finish his postgraduate training.
 From 1983 to 1987, Dr. Ziegelbaum was a resident in urology at the Cleveland Clinic Foundation.
 He remained at the clinic and served as chief resident in urology from 1987 to 1988.
 Dr. Ziegelbaum completed his training with a fellowship at the State University of New York at Stony Brook.
 Dr. Ziegelbaum is a Fellow of the American College of Surgeons (FACS).

 Dr. Ziegelbaum also has many hospital appointments.
-He is currently on staff at Long Island Jewish Medical Center, St. Francis Hospital and Northwell Health.
+He is currently on staff at Long Island Jewish Medical Center, St. Francis Hospital and Northwell Health System.
 Currently, he is president of the hospital’s medical staff and provides grants at Long Island Jewish Medical Center.
 This comprises five hospitals including the main Long Island Jewish Hospital in New Hyde Park, LIJ-at Forest Hills, LIJ-at Valley Stream, Cohen’s Children’s Hospital and Zucker Hillside Hospital.

 Dr. Ziegelbaum has been active in urology research.
 He has presented most of his work at meetings of the American Urological Association as well as abroad.
 He has many articles in publication.
 His work can be found in the Journal of the American Medical Association and the Journal of Urology among other publications.

 Dr. Ziegelbaum is a member of many medical societies, including the American Urological Association, the American Medical Association, the Medical Society of the State of New York, the New York Academy of Medicine, and the American Association of Clinical Urologists.
-He serves on the executive committee of the Nassau County Medical Society and the Brooklyn-Long Island Chapter of the American College of Surgeons and its local branch, the Brooklyn Queens Chapter.
+He serves on the executive committee of the Nassau County Medical Society Long Island Chapter of Urologists, the American College of Surgeons and its local branch, the Brooklyn Queens Chapter.